 THE SLEEP-WAKE CYCLE

 Ensuring adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
-Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle .
+Exposure to sunlight during the day and darkness at night helps to maintain a healthy sleep-wake cycle.

 A BEDTIME ROUTINE

 Making sure that the sleep environment is pleasant.
 Mattress and pillows should be comfortable.
 The bedroom should be cool – between 60 and 67 degrees – for optimal sleep.
-Bright light from lamps, cell phone and TV screens can make it difficult to fall asleep, so turn those light off or adjust them when possible.
-Consider using blackout curtains, eye shades, ear plugs, “white noise” machines, humidifiers, fans and other devices that can make the bedroom more relaxing.
+Bright light from lamps, cell phones, and TV screens can make it difficult to fall asleep, so turn those lights off or adjust them when possible.
+Consider using blackout curtains, eyeshades, earplugs, “white noise” machines, humidifiers, fans, and other devices to make the bedroom more relaxing.

 What are signs of poor sleep hygiene?

 But experts agree that these biological facts don’t mean that sleep deprivation has to be your destiny.
 Feeling tired should never be considered normal.
 Yet there are no stock sleep solutions, either: Finding out what works for you takes some trial and error, but it’s well worth it.
-Sleep is a basic biological necessity—just like eating—and it has an impact on every aspect of your health and your life.
+Sleep is a basic biological necessity—just like eating—and it impacts every aspect of your health and your life.
 Here are the natural secrets for a refreshing sleep.